infinum/eightshift-docs/website/docs/basics/blocks-intro.md

 ### Can I use block/component from Eightshift-frontend-libs directly?

 It depends.
 You can't use things from the blocks folder like `components`, `custom`, `variations`, `wrapper`, etc. They are meant to be copied to your project, styled, and changed depending on your project's needs.

-You can move things from block to your project using these commands described in [this chapter](blocks-intro#how-can-i-use-your-pre-made-blocks).
+You can move things from a block to your project using the commands described in [this chapter](blocks-intro#how-can-i-use-your-pre-made-blocks).

-### I want to change attributes on inner blocks; how do I do it?
+### I want to change attributes on inner blocks.
+How do I do it?

 We described how attributes are used and combined in [this chapter](blocks-attributes) and [this chapter](blocks-component-in-block).

 ### Do I need to write JS and PHP implementation for all my blocks?

-For block, you must provide the JS and PHP implementations because the block won't work without them.
+For a block, you must provide the JS and PHP implementations because it won't work without them.

 For components, if you are not using the JS part, you don't need to write one, but we recommend you do so because the JS part is used in Storybook.

-If you have a more advanced block and don't benefit from writing the JS implementation of the block, you can always use [ServerSideRender component](https://developer.wordpress.org/block-editor/packages/packages-server-side-render/) form the core.
+If you have a more advanced block and don't benefit from writing the JS implementation of the block, you can always use the [ServerSideRender component](https://developer.wordpress.org/block-editor/packages/packages-server-side-render/) form the core.
 If you have no inputs in the editor from the admin, there is no need to write JS implementation of the block.
 Just use `ServerSideRender` component in that case.

 ### How do I use components in blocks?

-Yes, we do.
-Please check [this chapter](blocks-component-in-block) out for more information.
+Please check out [this chapter](blocks-component-in-block) for more information.

 ### How do I use multiple heading components in my block?